krystianopryszek99/Emerging-Technologies/README.md

 ### Run using docker
 1. Clone this repository onto your machine `git clone https://github.com/krystianopryszek99/Emerging-Technologies.git`
 2. Open the folder `Emerging-Technologies` and open the cmd
-3. Run the follow command `docker-compose up`
+3. Run the following command `docker-compose up`
 4. Copy the link provided and paste it into the web browser
+5. After viewing the notebook, remove the container by the following command `docker-compose down`

 ## Technologies used
 Some of the technologies used in this assessement as follow: